Comparing the face rings of a boolean complex and its barycentric subdivision: The positive result

 see \cite[Section~16B]{curtis-reiner} for a careful development.
 As an abelian group, $\mathbf{R}_\kk(G)$ is the free $\ZZ$-module generated by the isomorphism classes of the irreducible $\kk G$-modules \cite[Proposition~16.6]{curtis-reiner}; this follows from the Jordan-H\"older theorem.

-Furthermore, because the characteristic of $\kk$ is coprime with the order of $G$, Maschke's theorem holds, so every short exact sequence in $\Rep_\kk(G)$ splits.
+Furthermore, because the characteristic of $\kk$ does not divide the order of $G$, Maschke's theorem holds, so every short exact sequence in $\Rep_\kk(G)$ splits.
 Therefore, the isomorphism class of $V$ in the exact sequence $0\rightarrow V'\rightarrow V\rightarrow V''\rightarrow 0$ is determined by the isomorphism classes of $V'$ and $V''$.
 By induction on the length of a composition series in $\Rep_\kk(G)$, we have:

-\begin{observation} In coprime characteristic, representations are in the same class in $\mathbf{R}_\kk(G)$ (if and) only if they are isomorphic in $\Rep_\kk(G)$. \end{observation}
+\begin{observation} If the characteristic of $\kk$ does not divide the order of $G$, representations are in the same class in $\mathbf{R}_\kk(G)$ (if and) only if they are isomorphic in $\Rep_\kk(G)$. \end{observation}

 One has (e.g., \cite[Section~1]{mitchell1985finite}, \cite[Section~1.1]{broer2011extending}, \cite[Section~2]{adams-reiner}) a refinement of the Hilbert series of $R$ (or, more generally, of any $\NN$-graded representation of $G$ over $\kk$) called the {\em equivariant Hilbert series}, taking values in a power series ring over the Grothendieck ring of $G$: